Jun-depo/Planar_Cell_Polarity_calculation-plotting/README.md

 The program calculates many aspects of cell morphologies and export data to sql databases that can be queried and exported as csv files.
 PCPs can also be plotted.
 But PCP angles are not calculated by "Tissue Analyzer".

 I wrote the Python script in Jupyter notebook format to calculate the angle.
-PCPs were replotted and compared to the PCPs plotted by Tissue Analyer to make sure the calculation wascorrect.
+PCPs were replotted and compared to the PCPs plotted by Tissue Analyer to make sure the calculation was correct.

 The relevant features for the PCP are "center_x_cells", "center_y_cells", "P1_polarity_ch2" and "P2_polarity_ch2"
 * "center_x_cells" (x) and "center_y_cells" (y) labels the position of the cell.